Skip to main content

 What should I do immediately after a car accident in Folsom?

-After a car accident in Folsom: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a Folsom car accident lawyer before giving recorded statements.
+After a car accident in Folsom: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+Use this answer differently when Folsom & Natoma, Sacramento County Superior Court, or a public-entity notice issue changes who holds the proof.
+The answer is stronger when the property incident note and local comparison path are reviewed together instead of being left in separate folders.

 How do I file a police report for a car accident in Folsom?